brandur/sorg/content/drafts/ruby-memory.md

 A heap page consists of a header and a number of
 ***slots***.
 Each slot can hold an `RVALUE`, which is an in-memory Ruby object (more on this in a moment).
+A heap points to a page, and from there heap pages point to each other, forming a linked list that allows the entire collection to be iterated.

 ### Heap initialization (#heap)